maxlanceund/equal-system/papers/structural-trap-and-monetary-standoff-en.md

 This posture of "holding still" stands in sharp contrast to the frequent operations of other major central banks.
 The core question this paper seeks to answer is: Why have traditional interest rate tools become ineffective in the current environment?
 Why does the more actively policymakers intervene, the harder it becomes for the economy to return to a healthy track?

 The core thesis of this paper is: policy intervention has reached its structural boundaries.
 When the private sector (households and firms) is actively repairing its balance sheet and credit demand continues to shrink, the monetary transmission mechanism has already broken down.
 Continued rate cuts cannot effectively stimulate the real economy; they only push up the prices of essential goods, accelerate capital outflow, and prolong the clearing cycle of inefficient capacity.
-The correct choice is not to intensify intervention, but to maintain resolve, allow the market to complete self-repair, and redirect fiscal resources from rescuing inefficient sectors to livelihood protection.
+The correct choice is not to intensify intervention, but to maintain resolve, allow the market to complete self-repair, and redirect fiscal resources from rescuing inefficient sectors to livelihood protection and productive investment.

 The structure of this paper is as follows: Section III reviews relevant literature, Section IV establishes the theoretical framework, Section V diagnoses the structural distortion of current price signals, Section VI analyzes how policy intervention creates and sustains this distortion (with zombie firms as a typical case), Section VII provides international comparison, Section VIII conducts empirical testing, Section IX proposes policy recommendations, and Section X concludes.